SUICIDALITY AND ANTIDEPRESSANT DRUGS

-In clinical trials, more patients treated with Savella developed elevated transaminases than did placebo treated patients [see Hepatotoxicity].
-Because it is possible that milnacipran may aggravate pre-existing liver disease, Savella should not be prescribed to patients with substantial alcohol use or evidence of chronic liver disease.
+In clinical trials, more patients treated with SAVELLA developed elevated transaminases than did placebo treated patients [see WARNINGS AND PRECAUTIONS].
+Because it is possible that milnacipran may aggravate pre-existing liver disease, SAVELLA should not be prescribed to patients with substantial alcohol use or evidence of chronic liver disease.

 Patient Counseling Information

-Patients should be advised of the following issues and asked to alert their prescriber if these occur while taking Savella:
+Advise patients of the following issues and to alert their prescriber if these occur while taking SAVELLA:

 Clinical Worsening And Suicide Risk

-Patients and their families and caregivers should be advised that Savella is a selective norepinephrine and serotonin reuptake inhibitor and therefore belongs to the same class of drugs as antidepressants.
-Patients, their families, and their caregivers should be advised that patients with depression may be at increased risk for clinical worsening and/or suicidal ideation if they stop taking anti-depressant medication, change the dose, or start a new medication.
+Advise patients, their families, and their caregivers that patients with depression may be at increased risk for clinical worsening and/or suicidal ideation if they stop taking anti-depressant medication, change the dose, or start a new medication.

 Elevated Blood Pressure And Heart Rate

-Patients should be advised that Savella may increase their blood pressure and heart rate and that they should have their blood pressure and heart rate monitored at regular intervals when receiving treatment with Savella [see WARNINGS AND PRECAUTIONS].
+Advise patients that SAVELLA may increase their blood pressure and heart rate and that they should have their blood pressure and heart rate monitored at regular intervals when receiving treatment with SAVELLA [see WARNINGS AND PRECAUTIONS].

-Patients should be cautioned about the concomitant use of Savella and NSAIDs, aspirin, or other drugs that affect coagulation, since the combined use of agents that interfere with serotonin reuptake and these agents has been associated with an increased risk of abnormal bleeding [see WARNINGS AND PRECAUTIONS].
+Advise patients that the concomitant use of drugs that interfere with serotonin reuptake, including SAVELLA, and NSAIDs, aspirin, or anticoagulants has been associated with an increased risk of abnormal bleeding [see WARNINGS AND PRECAUTIONS].